-The current building was built at the beginning of the 20th century by a then-famous Mexican actress and singer (known also as “Queen of the Operetta”).
-Esperanza Iris opened the theater in 1918.
-She built it to replace the Xicoténcatl Theater which had been on the same spot since the 19th century.
+The current building was built at the beginning of the 20th century by the then famous Mexican actress and singer (also known as the “Queen of the Operetta”), Esperanza Iris, who inaugurated the theater in 1918.
+She built it to replace the Xicoténcatl Theater, which had been in the same place since the 19th century.
 Architects Federico Mariscal and Ignacio Capetillo y Servín designed and built the new theater.

-The venue grew to be the most important theater in the City and in the country.
-It regularly hosted important national and international performers.
-Unfortunately, a serious fire nearly wiped it out in 1984.
-Recognizing the importance of the site, the City government restored it and it reopened in 1999.
+The venue became the most important theater in the city and the country.
+It regularly hosted important national and international artists.
+Unfortunately, a serious fire almost destroyed it in 1984.
+Recognizing the importance of the place, the city government restored it and reopened its doors in 1999.

 A modern graphic collection in an outstanding Baroque palace from the 18th century.